sfreis/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Samantha Freis, B.S.
+title: Samantha Freis, M.A.

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Student
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: